Grand Duke Dmitry Konstantinovich of Russia: Captivity

-Execution
+Murder

 There are no eyewitness accounts of the execution.
 What is known is based on versions that are derived from rumors and second hand information.
 They vary on the details, some have an overly dramatic air about them, but they all have a similar ring.

 At 11:30 pm on the night of 27–28 January, guards awoke Grand Dukes Dmitry Konstantinovich, and Nikolai Mikhailovich and Georgy Mikhailovich, in their cells at Shpalernaya prison, telling them that they were going to be moved and they had to pack their belongings.
 They initially assumed that they were going to be transported to Moscow.
 Grand Duke Nikolai Mikhailovich even thought that they might set free, but his brother Georgy said that it was more likely they were heading to another place to be shot.
 The Grand Dukes had an ominous hint of what was going to happen to them, when at the time of departure, they were told to leave their luggage.